cncf/tag-security/assessments/projects/keycloak/self-assessment.md

 ![alt_text](docs/image8.png "image_tooltip")

 Keycloak is built on top of Java Virtual Machine as a trusted runtime environment.
-It is maintained by several key industry players and receiving timely security fixes.
-As a very widely adopted solution it is also highly scrutinized and investigated from a security perspective.
+It is maintained by several key industry players and receives timely security fixes.
+As a very widely adopted solution, it is also highly scrutinized and investigated from a security perspective.

 Keycloak is essentially a Java Application running within Application Server  ([WildFly](https://wildfly.org/)) which is an upstream version of widely adopted Red Hat Enterprise Application Platform (former JBoss AS).
 Keycloak leverages key features around clustering, REST API implementation, SSL, Data Sources, Transaction handling, etc. from Wildfly.
 This gives several advantages related to using proven technologies.
 As Keycloak relies on Crypto libraries provided by JVM and WildFly it can be made FIPS compliant by adopting relevant configuration profiles in those.

-Project is currently undergoing complete re-architecture aiming to migrate to [Quarkus.io](https://quarkus.io) as a runtime.
-This will allow native compiled binaries (natively compiled Java) and very small memory footprint or startup time comparable with GoLang.
+The Keycloak project is currently undergoing a complete re-architecture designed to migrate to [Quarkus.io](https://quarkus.io) as a runtime.
+This will allow  for natively compiled binaries (natively compiled Java) and a very small memory footprint or startup time comparable with GoLang.
 [This is captured](https://github.com/keycloak/keycloak-community/tree/master/design/keycloak.x) by the [Keycloak.X](https://www.keycloak.org/2019/10/keycloak-x.html) effort.
 With prototype server distribution being developed [here](https://github.com/keycloak/keycloak/tree/master/distribution/server-x).
-In the transition period a mixed highly optimized mode but still running within VM will be possible.
+In the transition period, a mixed and highly optimized mode still running within VM will be possible.

 All major design proposals are tracked for review and discussion in this [dedicated Github repository](https://github.com/keycloak/keycloak-community/tree/master/design).

 Keycloak architecture is highly modular and pluggable.
 All Core parts are implemented using Service Provider Interface architecture (SPIs) having a total of 86 of them.
 This makes it easy to extend the server with custom plugins, and replace default implementations of core components.
 All key SPIs are documented in the [Server Development Guide](https://www.keycloak.org/docs/latest/server_development/index.html#_providers).

-Keycloak is highly customizable and pluggable.
-Provides several SPIs enabling the extension or alteration of server behavior according to individual needs.
+Keycloak is highly customizable.
+It provides several SPIs enabling the extension or alteration of server behavior according to individual needs.
 Any UI exposed by Keycloak can be customized with custom stylesheets, but also with custom HTML templates.
 This has already been described in
 [Operational Aspects section](#heading=h.fvxvw696zrq8) of this document